-Instead of a mission statement, this is more of a lament of how a craft that took creativity and skill has been hijacked by way too many who have the tools, don’t know or care how to use them properly, and how it’s devaluing what used to be an art into a cheap commodity.
+Instead of a mission statement, this is more of a lament of how a craft of creativity and skill was hijacked by way too many who have the tools, don’t know or care how to use them properly, and how it’s devaluing what used to be an art into a cheap commodity.

 Back in the early-to-mid 1990’s, I was working for the Fox Broadcasting Company in Hollywood as a graphic designer.
 That was in the day before Photoshop caught on and being a graphic designer was a specialized craft.

 Graphics, in broadcast television, supplemented the video.
 To some of the producers I worked with, my efforts were specifically sought.
 To others, it was just “slap some graphic on there” as the video was the most important and the graphics were a mere necessity of lesser importance.

 With the advent of blogs, video is now regarded as something to be “slapped on” to supplement the all-important text.
 I say this because the pride in creating quality supplemental video is virtually gone, as is the respect for the craft.

 As a video producer and editor, I view in horror the video clips submitted on some blog sites disseminated for public view.
 I’ve also been reading the skills requested by those seeking seeking video candidates for some of those sites and it reflects the low expectations for the product and the off-the-street abilities accepted by those employers.